 Register Your Business

-The Department of Licenses (L&I) processes applications, issues licenses, issues permits, and conducts inspections to insure that regulations are met.
+The Department of Licenses and Inspections (L&I) processes applications, issues licenses, issues permits, and conducts inspections to insure that regulations are met.
 Every person who desires to engage in any business in the City of Philadelphia, whether or not that person maintains a place of business in the City, must possess a Commercial Activity License from L&I. This is a one-time license and can be used for all businesses operated within the City.

 Some business operators will only need a Commercial Activity License.
 However, other business operators need a combination of licenses.
 For example, a street vendor selling fruit and vegetables may need four licenses (Sidewalk Sales; Food Preparing and Serving; Scales; and Commercial Activity).
 The type of license you need depends on the kind of business activity you will engage in.

-Use this site to determine which licenses apply to your business.
-For further clarification, call 311 and ask to speak with a License Issuance representative from L&I. When you speak to a service representative, be prepared to provide:
+You can also call 311 and ask to speak with a License Issuance representative from L&I. When you speak to a service representative, be prepared to provide:

 - The applicant name and address